aws-neuron/neuronx-distributed-training/docs/general/config_overview.rst

             kl_beta: 0.01
             loss_type: sigmoid
             max_prompt_length: 2048
-            max_prompt_length: 2048
             precompute_ref_log_probs: True
             truncation_mode: keep_start

-        # Alternatively, you can also use SFT specific config
         # Alternatively, you can also use SFT specific config
         sft:
             packing: True